GoogleCloudPlatform/community/tutorials/cloud-iot-hybrid/index.md

 This tutorial uses billable components of GCP, including:

 - Cloud IoT Core
-- Cloud PubSub
+- Cloud Pub/Sub
-- Cloud Compute Engine
+- Compute Engine

 This tutorial should not generate any usage that would not be covered by the [free tier](https://cloud.google.com/free/), but you can use the [Pricing Calculator](https://cloud.google.com/products/calculator/) to generate a cost estimate based on your projected production usage.

 ## Introduction

 The idea of using fully managed scaling services is common for developers looking to distribute content.
-A Content delivery network ([CDN](https://en.wikipedia.org/wiki/Content_delivery_network)) is often used to provide scale between the content origin, and many globally distributed consumers.
+A content delivery network ([CDN](https://en.wikipedia.org/wiki/Content_delivery_network)) is often used to provide scale between the content origin, and many globally distributed consumers.

 **Figure 2.** *CDN pattern*
 ![architecture diagram](images/CDN.png)

-Many IoT related projects begin with a simple MQTT broker created inside on-prem corporate infrastructure.
-This may be a relatively simple installation running internally.
-Applications may use data arriving on this broker, along with access to other on-prem systems to build business facing IoT applications.
+Many IoT related projects begin with a simple MQTT broker created inside premises (on-prem) corporate infrastructure to simplify installation while still allowing internal access.
+Internal apps use data arriving on this broker, along with access to other on-prem systems to build business facing IoT applications.
 There are many reasons why a company may prefer to pursue hybrid development.
-These may relate to costs, data access controls, etc.
+For example, hybrid development may make it easier to assess or control costs, can control data access, and so on.

 Taking this initial MQTT broker and exposing it externally to production scales of device traffic may pose many challenges to a strictly on-prem development, including:

- - increasing reliability of the network available to devices
+ - Increasing reliability of the network available to devices.
- - allowing many devices to connect concurrently (MQTT is a stateful connection)
+ - Allowing many devices to connect concurrently (MQTT is a stateful connection).
- - keeping the MQTT broker up and running reliably
+ - Keeping the MQTT broker up and running reliably.
- - keeping the connection between devices and the cloud secure, while not exposing other on-prem network services
+ - Keeping the connection between devices and the cloud secure, while not exposing other on-prem network services.

  These requirements resemble that of a CDN, but in reverse.

 **Figure 3.** *Global Ingest*
 ![architecture diagram](images/ingest-relay.png)

-Lets quickly set up a sketch implementation of a solution that uses Google's fully managed services and scale to address some of these concerns, while allowing the primary application to still be developed on-prem.
+Let's quickly setup up an implementation of a solution that uses Google's fully managed services and scale it to address some of these concerns while allowing the primary application to still be developed on-prem.

 ## Set up the environment